 Bells use multiple attachment mechanisms.
 Here are the most popular ones with their pros and cons.

-- A plastic clamp – requires a hex wrench (usually included in the packing).
+- A plastic clamp requires a hex wrench (usually included in the packaging).
 It’s secure but takes more time to install.

-- A rubber band – is very easy to install because it doesn’t require any tools, but the mount is not too secure, and the bell can move.
+- A rubber band is very easy to install because it doesn’t require any tools, but the mount is not very secure, and the bell can move.

-The following chart shows the ease of installation on a scale from 1 to 5, where 5 is the easiest installation.
+The following chart shows the ease of installation on a scale of 1 to 5, where 5 is the easiest.

 Weight and Build Quality